Ready to join the Waterdam community?

 We believe that each believer has received a special gift and should employ it in serving others, as good stewards of the manifold grace of God.
 Spiritual giftedness and maturity determines where and how a believer serves.
 (1 Peter 4:10)

-One of the ways we live out this discipleship is through our Small Groups.
-Small Groups are becoming an essential part of the community of Waterdam Church.
-While many in our congregation attend Sunday School or specialized ministry, Small Groups involve everyone in the church and have an even broader purpose.
+One of the ways we live out this discipleship is through our Flow Groups.
+Flow Groups are becoming an essential part of the community of Waterdam Church.
+While many in our congregation attend Sunday School or specialized ministry, Flow Groups involve everyone in the church and have an even broader purpose.
 Many people today do not feel connected or a part of the body and need to be shown a clear path to be involved at Waterdam as well as to develop friends with believers.
-Plugging into a Small Group will play a critical role in helping you begin developing relationships with your brothers and sisters in Christ.
+Plugging into a Flow Group will play a critical role in helping you begin developing relationships with your brothers and sisters in Christ.

 In a world of loneliness, pain and daily challenges, life can be extremely hard.
 The good news is we were never meant to carry life’s burdens or even celebrate its joys alone.
 God gave us community.
 There is a small group for all ages and stages of life.
 In small community groups of caring people, participants share and disciple each other toward spiritual growth.
 One can experience both the benefits of the larger gatherings of church and yet enjoy the kind of fellowship that only develops in small, safe settings.
 (Hebrews 10:24-25) Belonging to our community requires a commitment to being intentionally involved with others in accountable, encouraging relationships.
 We believe true transformation happens best in the context of relationships.
 We carry and support each other’s burdens as we point each other to our Savior Jesus.
 However, healing that Jesus brings is meant to be shared and not confined to small groups.